 In 2010 and 2011, I had the privilege of competing in the Canadian Regional Games.
 In 2011, I qualified as a Master’s Athlete and competed in the 2011 Crossfit Games in Carson, California.
 One of the best experiences of my life.
 Even though I suffered the misfortune of breaking my big toe 11 days before competing, I would not have traded this experience for anything.
 And I mean, the experience of competing at The World Crossfit Games. 😉 I met some amazing athletes.
 Women my age with children and some with grandchildren who are dedicated to being the very best they can be.
 Just amazing role models.

 In 2014 I decided to hire a weightlifting coach.
 Weaknesses exposed through crossfit led me to this decision.
 And it has been one of the most enlightening experience I’ve had in my fitness life.
-I lift 3 days a week.
+I lifted 3 days a week.
 Have some amazing training sessions and some not so good but that’s how it goes.
 I stopped beating myself up about it.
 It’s all part of training.
 Olympic lifting requires so much skill and the only way to improve your skills is through hours of practice patience and CONSISTENT EFFORT.

 I’m 95% CROSSFIT AND 5% anything that keeps my body active and makes me happy 😊